-I've been coming to Oxford for fifteen years, and I'll tell you something the guidebooks won't: the best time to visit isn't when the students arrive in Michaelmas term, fresh-faced and frantic.
+I've been coming here for fifteen years, and I'll tell you something the guidebooks won't: the best time to visit isn't when the students arrive in Michaelmas term, fresh-faced and frantic.
 It's mid-October, when the limes on Broad Street have turned the color of burnt sugar, the tourists have retreated to London, and you can actually get a seat by the fire at the Turf without queuing halfway down Bath Place.

-What You're Getting Into: Autumn in Oxford
+What You're Actually Getting Into

 September can fool you.
 You'll get days that feel like stolen summer—20°C, golden light, students sprawled on college lawns pretending they're not already behind on reading.
 But by mid-October, the temperature drops to a stubborn 8-12°C, and the rain becomes a constant possibility rather than an event.
 November?
 That's when you want a proper coat, a scarf, and the ability to appreciate the particular beauty of an English city preparing for winter.